josemmo/chrowned/another-credit-card-stealer/README.md

 An extension with the ID `lfmkphfpdbjijhpomgecfikhfohaoine` (Perfetto UI extension) is able to access the browser target through the Debugger API.
-By using a "proxy" target to redirect CDP commands, such an extension can evaluate arbitrary JavaScript code on any active target (including Web UI tabs and service workers and background pages from other extensions).
+By using a "proxy" target to redirect CDP commands, such an extension can evaluate arbitrary JavaScript code on any active target (including WebUI tabs and service workers and background pages from other extensions).

 An attacker who convinced a user to install a malicious extension can